 - The certificate is a 2-year program over 4 semesters.
 Students will be enrolled in a minimum of 6 credit hours each semester, and will take 4 required courses, with a minimum of 4 elective courses.

-- Elective courses: Specific KU coursework (4) will be identified for enrollment that aligns with student interest and identified career pathway.
+- Elective courses: Specific KU coursework (4) will be identified for enrollment that aligns with student interest and identified career interests.

 - Students will participate in career development and work-based learning internships during Years 1 and 2 (C&T 598).
-Internships will be supervised by KU TPE staff and will be located across the KU campus units and within the community.
+Internships will be supervised by KU TPE staff and will be located on the KU Lawrence campus units and within the Lawrence community.